jstoor-elf/Symmetra-keyboard-layout/README.md

 I have deliberately chosen not to use the top row of the Voyager, partly to _stay_ forward-compatible with other 3×6 + thumb key layouts, and partly to reduce finger travel.

-My alt. alpha-layout of choice is the [swedish Kvikk layout](https://lykt.xyz/skl/kvikk/).
+My alternative alpha layout of choice is the [Swedish Kvikk Layout](https://lykt.xyz/skl/kvikk/), QWERTY is also supported.

 ![Keyboard](assets/voyager.jpeg)